-Validated providers are required to complete the COSCA Registration of Participants proforma - www.cosca.org.uk - at the end of the course and return it to the COSCA office for the registration of participants.
-The cost of registration and certification by COSCA is contained on the proforma.
-There is no charge for registration of unsuccessful completion.
+Validated providers are required to complete the 'COSCA Registration of Participants proforma' - at the end of the course and return it to the COSCA office for the registration of participants, and to order certificates if required.
+The form can be found on the COSCA website under Validation/General and should be returned to the Course Validation Secretary: rozanne@cosca.org.uk

 The applicant is required to make a signed declaration on this proforma that participants have been assessed to have met all of the Learning Outcomes detailed in the course validated by COSCA.